crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 ## Create a composite resource
 Creating an _XRD_ allows the creation _composite resources_.

-_Composite resources_ are a convenient way to create multiple resources with a standard template.
+_Composite resources_ are a convenient way to create more than one resource with a standard template.

 A _composite resource_ uses the custom API created in the _XRD_.